 Once you’ve come out as a lesbian to yourself, the next step is to consider the large choice.
 Am I going out to others?
 This question can not, in my view, be replied with a simple yes or no. Have you realized that you are a lesbian lately?
 If so, the process of coming out to yourself must first be completed.
 This dramatic shift in a woman’s view of herself— whether she’s always known, experienced an epiphany lately, or she’s a late bloomer — can be scary and confusing to come out to herself.
 And it implies that she has to face many phases of discovery and growth before she can feel comfortable again in herself.

-At first there is excitement and a sense of finally understanding yourself.
-This time can be compared to life as a small child.
-Everything, no matter how small is wondrous and note worthy.
-You examine memories of childhood and teen years and slip the pieces of the puzzle together, understanding feelings as if for the first time.
-The sensation is quite romantic and exciting.
+There’s excitement at first and a sense of understanding yourself at last.
+As a tiny kid, this time can be contrasted with life.
+Everything is wonderful, no matter how small, and worthy of note.
+You examine childhood and teen years memories and slip the puzzle parts together, understanding emotions for the first time.
+The feeling is quite thrilling and romantic.

-If part of your coming out to yourself happened when you fell in love with a woman, it will be easy to extend these feelings onto the woman and the relationship.
-Imagine the feeling of your most exciting crush amplified one hundred-fold.
-Burying yourself in those feelings, added to the feeling of the new relationship and soon you begin to feel the two of you can do/be anything.
-No one would dare to threaten the strength of your emotions.
-And as you feed into each other’s fantasy of lifelong love and excitement, the feelings grow ever stronger and more solid.
+If portion of your coming out occurred to yourself when you fell in love with a lady, it will be simple to extend these emotions to the person and the relationship.
+Imagine the impression of a hundredfold amplified by your most thrilling crush.
+Burying yourself in those emotions added to the fresh relationship sensation and quickly you start to feel that the two of you can do or do anything.
+Nobody would dare to threaten your emotional power.
+And as you tap into the lifelong love and excitement fantasy of each other, the emotions are growing ever stronger and stronger.

-Now is the time that you need to take for yourself.
-You took off the blinders when you came out to yourself — but that was just the first step.
-Now it is time to test the feelings and memories against each other, understanding your motivations and senses so you can feel comfortable within your own skin again.
+Now is the moment you have to take for yourself.
+When you went to yourself, you took off the blinders— but that was just the first phase.
+Now it’s time to test each other’s emotions and memories, understand your motivations and senses, so that you can feel comfortable again within your own skin.